bwu-dart-graveyard/bwu_testrunner/README.md

 ## Usage

-- create a config file
+### create a config file

+By default the config file is looked up in the `test` directory of the package where the script is invoked.

+A sample configuration file:

 ```json
 {